 a) Make sure your toothbrush is at 45-degree angle to the teeth.
 Start where gums and teeth meet.

 b) Do it in gentle circles (to protect tooth enamel); DO NOT SCRUB.
 For the front teeth - use the "toe" (front) part of the brush.
 The key is to do it gently.

 Toothbrush for Your Child

 When it comes to toothbrushes, there are many choices on the market.
 For infants and children, the best kind of toothbrush to start with is a soft, rounded bristle toothbrush.
 Also, make sure the toothbrush is the right size for your child.

 You should change the toothbrush at least every 3-4 months because bristles wear out.
 Children can be tough on toothbrushes and a worn out toothbrush may hurt your child's gums.

 You can start using an electric toothbrush around three (3) years of age.
 Make sure you get a toothbrush appropriate for the age of your child.
 Today, toothbrushes for kids look very creative, with cartoon characters and bright colours; pick up the one your child likes.

 Just like toothbrushes, choices are abundant when it comes to toothpaste for kids.
 If you want to find a tube of toothpaste that contains fluoride, look for the Canadian Dental Association symbol.

-Use a small amount (small pea size) of toothpaste when brushing your child's teeth and make sure they spit it out after brushing.
+Use a small amount (grain of rice) of toothpaste when brushing your child's teeth and make sure they spit it out after brushing.